Skip to content

 FAQs

-How can I manage my risk in forex trading?
+How can I manage my risk in forex CFD trading?

-Although there are multiple benefits of forex trading, the volatility of the market and the leveraged trading instruments do come with increased risk.
+The volatility of the forex market and the leveraged trading instruments do come with increased risk.
 However, there are a variety of ways that you can manage your currency risk, such as attaching stops and limits to your position, setting price alerts and using a trading style that matches your attitude to risk.

 What instruments can I trade forex with?